Concerns and controversies at the 2010 Commonwealth Games: Athletics

 During the Final of the Women's 100m sprint final, a controversy was caused by the eventual disqualification of Sally Pearson of Australia.
 She had won the race on the third attempted start after one start was delayed because of excessive crowd noise and the second due to a false start by Laura Turner of England.
 Pearson was disqualified because she was deemed to have false-started in the second attempted restart along with Turner.
 This was as a direct result of a protest lodged by Team England.
 The controversy was caused as only Turner was disqualified from the race during the race because of a false start and not Pearson.
 Turner ran the race under protest.
 Pearson and other athletes were not informed of the protest until four hours after the race, as they were waiting to begin the medal presentation for the race.
 Commonwealth Games Federation president Mike Fennell called Pearson's treatment "unsatisfactory" and that the whole situation was caused by an "unacceptable communications blunder".

-Boxing
+Boxing Weight-in

 During the weigh-in for the boxing competition, the scales were giving inaccurate readings with athletes recording higher body weights on the official scales.
 The scales were deemed to be broken and the weigh-in was delayed 24 hours to find and calibrate new scales.
 The initial wrong measurements led to angry shouting between coaches, athletes and organisers.
 During the boxing competition there have been claims made by various teams including England and Botswana that jabs were not being scored by judges.
 This was attributed to the removal of a white scoring zone placed on the boxers gloves which is usually present in amateur boxing events.
 The BBC commentating team also claimed there to be a bias in judges scores towards Indian competitors.